Next: , Up: Getting started [Contents][Index]

 The first element is a name for the inbox and will typically match the name at the end of the :url value.
 Specifying either :listid or :address is important so that a message in a buffer can be mapped to an inbox in piem-inboxes.

 :coderepo points to the working tree of a local Git repository that contains code related to that archive (in the example above, a local clone of https://git.kernel.org/pub/scm/git/git.git/).
 This information is required to apply patches from an archive to a local code repository (see Applying patches).
+To map an inbox to more than one repository (e.g., if the inbox receives patches for multiple projects, or if you use a few dedicated Git worktrees for different types of patches), set :coderepo to a list of locations.

 If you mirror some inboxes locally (e.g., for fast local access or for use with lei), you don’t need to duplicate the information from your public-inbox configuration (public-inbox-config(5)).
 When the option piem-get-inboxes-from-config is non-nil, the function piem-merged-inboxes, which all code should use for accessing the registered inboxes, returns a combined set of inboxes derived from piem-inboxes and public-inbox’s configuration.
 Merging is done at the level of inbox properties (e.g., an inbox’s URL may be defined in piem-inboxes and the inbox’s address in public-inbox’s configuration).
 When a value is defined in both sources, the one in piem-inboxes takes precedence.